-You will be taught how to manage your sling by the therapists or nurses.
-You will also be taught exercises to keep your elbow and hand moving when your drains have been removed.
+You will be taught how to manage your sling by the physiotherapists or nurses.
+You will also be taught exercises to keep your shoulder, elbow and hand moving.

 What will happen after my operation?

 When you have woken after the operation, you will be shown how to exercise your arm and manage your sling by one of the team.